AlexGustafsson/quickterm/README.md

   --no-bash-profile       Don't source `~/.bash_profile` before executing the command.
 Applicable only when using Bash as shell
   --delay-after-exit <delay-after-exit>
                           The number of seconds to wait after exit before closing the notification.
 Not used if keep is true (default: 3.0)
+  --working-directory <working-directory>
+                          The working directory to run the command in.
+Defaults to the current working directory (default: /Users/alexgustafsson/Documents/GitHub/quickterm)
   --dump                  Dump the command configuration as JSON.
 Will be used if the command is to be ran --print-config-path     Print the path to the config file -h, --help              Show help information.